-Omega-6 fatty acids, like omega-3s, are essential fatty acids that can only be provided to us through food and supplements.
-Unlike omega-9, omega-6 is not produced in the body at all, yet omega-6 fatty acids are very important to the brain to help strengthen its much-needed function through healthy growth and development.
+Omega-6 fatty acids, like omega-3s, are essential fatty acids that can only be obtained through food and supplements.
+But even though this healthy fat is not produced in the body at all, omega-6 fatty acids are very important to the brain and play an integral role in growth and development.

-This polyunsaturated fatty acid (PUFA) does even more than just keep the brain in good order, however.
-It also stimulates skin and hair growth, provides and maintains good bone health, helps regulate the metabolism, and helps keep the reproductive system healthy, among other benefits.
+This polyunsaturated fatty acid (PUFA) does so much more than just keep the brain in good order, however.
+It also stimulates skin and hair growth, maintains good bone health, helps regulate metabolism, keeps the reproductive system healthy and does so much more.

 1. Helps Reduce Nerve Pain

-Evening primrose oil or primrose comes from the seeds of a Native American wildflower, containing 7 percent to 10 percent GLA.
-Preliminary evidence suggests that primrose may reduce pain, swelling and morning stiffness.
-While it likely takes one to six months to notice the effects, it may not go so far as to stop the progression of the disease, which means joint damage would still occur.
+Evening primrose oil, in particular, comes from the seeds of a Native American wildflower and contains 7 percent to 10 percent GLA.
+Preliminary evidence suggests that evening primrose oil may reduce pain, swelling and morning stiffness.
+(3) It can take up to six months to notice the effects but may not actually stop the progression of the disease, which means that joint damage can still occur.

-A study out of Sweden focused on assessing the omega-3 and omega-6 fatty acids in subjects with attention deficit hyperactivity disorder (ADHD).
-The study included a total of six months of testing with 75 children and adolescents (8–18 years old).
+One study out of Sweden focused on treating subjects with attention deficit hyperactivity disorder (ADHD) using omega-3 and omega-6 fatty acid supplementation.
+The study included a total of six months of testing with 75 children and adolescents.
 While a majority did not respond to omega-3 and omega-6 treatment, a subgroup of 26 percent responded with more than a 25 percent reduction of ADHD symptoms.
 After six months, 47 percent showed improvement in symptoms.
-(4)
+(5)

-GLA alone or combined with omega-3 fish oil may help reduce high blood pressure symptoms.
-Evidence in one study of men who were borderline high blood pressure candidates suggests that GLA may help reduce high blood pressure in those who take six grams of blackcurrant oil.
-Subjects had a reduction in diastolic blood pressure compared to those who took the placebo.
+Studies show that GLA alone or combined with omega-3 fish oil may help reduce high blood pressure symptoms.
+In fact, one study of men with borderline high blood pressure showed that taking blackcurrant oil, a type of oil that is high in GLA, was able to significantly reduce diastolic blood pressure compared to a placebo.
+(6)

-Studies conducted in Southern California and published in the American Journal of Clinical Nutrition indicate that PUFAs may help preserve skeletal formation as we age.
-Both men and women showed improvement in both the bones of the hips and spine when taking omega-6 and omega-3 fats, showing they can build bone health.
+As we get older, we start to slowly lose bone tissue over time, resulting in an increased risk of fractures and falls.
+Studies conducted in Southern California and published in the American Journal of Clinical Nutrition indicate that PUFAs may help preserve skeletal formation as we age, reporting that both men and women showed improvement in the bones of the hips and spine when taking omega-6 and omega-3 fats.

 Omega-6 Foods & Supplements

+So what foods are high in omega 6?
 There are several different types of omega-6 fatty acids, and most come from vegetable oils, such as linoleic acid.
 Linoleic acid is converted to GLA in the body.
 From there, it breaks down even more to what’s known as arachidonic acid.
-GLA can be found in several plant-based oils, including evening primrose oil, borage oil and black currant seed oil, and may actually reduce inflammation.
-In fact, much of the GLA that is taken as a supplement converts to a substance called DGLA that fights inflammation.
+GLA can be found in several plant-based oils, including evening primrose oil, borage oil and black currant seed oil.

 - Linoleic Acid: soybean oil, corn oil, safflower oil, sunflower oil, peanut oil, cottonseed oil, rice bran oil